iscc/iscc-crypto/docs/iscc-keys-format.md

 1. Path-specific keys MUST be served from a `.well-known` directory at that exact path
 1. Implementations MUST NOT fall back to parent paths when checking authorities

+## Error Handling

+Clients MUST reject the keys file if:

+- It is not served over HTTPS
+- It contains invalid JSON
+- Required fields are missing
+- Timestamps are not valid ISO 8601 UTC format
+- The `version` field indicates an unsupported version
+- The file is served with invalid path components
+- Any `pubkey` field contains invalid base64 or invalid Ed25519 key data

 ## Implementation Notes

-- All timestamps MUST be in UTC and formatted according to ISO 8601
+- All timestamps MUST be in UTC and formatted according to ISO 8601 (e.g., "2024-01-01T00:00:00Z")
 - The `kid` SHOULD be unique within the path and SHOULD NOT be reused
 - Keys with `status` other than "active" MUST NOT be used for new signatures
 - Clients SHOULD respect the `max_age` cache duration